Updated: Apr 20

 These trends lead homeowners and property investors to consider the wide range of remodeling and home improvement projects that improve a home’s accessibility: from inexpensive lighting upgrades to complete bathroom overhauls.

-Hiring a reputable service provider for aging in place modifications is important to safety and economy; Forbes recommends finding a specialty contractor accredited by the National Association of Home Builders or AARP’s Certified Aging in Place Specialist programs.
+Hiring a reputable service provider for aging-in-place modifications is important to safety and economy; Forbes recommends finding a specialty contractor accredited by the National Association of Home Builders or AARP’s Certified Aging in Place Specialist programs.
+Guide to make sure they are safe while searching online.

-· Secure carpeting to the floor and eliminate area rugs
+Secure carpeting to the floor and eliminate area rugs.
+Use non-skid mats or strips where surfaces may become slippery when wet.

 Advantage Waste Disposal